alexQiSong/scSTEM/README.md

 ## 1. Introduction
 Single cell STEM (scSTEM) is a shiny app based R package for visualizing and clustering genes in pseudotime ordered single cell RNA-seq data. scSTEM is a GUI based tool and thus does not require any coding experience.
 ## 2. Installation
-### 2.1 Solution one, fewer steps.
+### 2.1 Solution one: fewer steps, automatic installation of all dependencies.
-1. To install scSTEM in a painless way, we recommend the users to use `renv` package to automatically install all dependencies before installing scSTEM.
+1. To install scSTEM in a (relatively) painless way, we recommend the users to use `renv` package to automatically install all dependencies before installing scSTEM.
 Additionally we will also need to install `devtools`.
 In R, execute the following code to install `renv` and `devtools`:
 ```R
 install.packages("renv")
 if (!requireNamespace("devtools", quietly = TRUE)) install.packages("devtools")